 A sidechain is a blockchain running parallel to the main chain, and the typical example of a it is the Liquid Network.

 It allows users to move digital assets between two different blockchains and improves scalability and efficiency.

 Blockchain in real world

-While many blockchains only store transaction details, blockchain technology is playing an ever more prominent role in the world around us in ways that have nothing to do with finance and payments.
+The blockchain technology is playing a prominent role around us, and in ways that have nothing to do with finance and payments.